Home

 To the fishermen that catch it, they are simply called prawns.
 In fact, the word "scampi" is Italian for shrimp.

-In the USA, the term scampi is often used to name a shrimp dish served in garlic butter, but frankly, there are many very different scampi recipes that don't serve the prawns in garlic butter.
+In the USA, the term scampi is often used to name a shrimp dish served in garlic butter.

 This restaurant recipe for shrimp scampi makes a quick and easy dinner.
 Cooking the shrimp in brandy, tomato sauce, butter and garlic provides great flavor.
-Linguine or rice takes about the same amount of time to cook as the shrimp so either is great in terms of efficiency and taste.

 I discovered this shrimp recipe while on a cruise (a rare vacation).
 I obtained the recipe and tweaked it just a bit.
 The restaurant customers love it.
 It is a favorite restaurant recipe.